3.3 - Improve the discoverability and accessibility of government data: Public data

 Our aim is to continue sharing the work we are doing to improve data.gov.au.
 We invite feedback and comments from the public about the new functionality and features.

-The activities and work to support commitment 3.3 are a part of the work plan of the Data and Digital Branch in the Department of Prime Minister and Cabinet.
+The activities and work to support commitment 3.3 are a part of the work plan of the Digital Transformation Agency.
 Additionally, Data61 received funding through the National Innovation and Science Agenda to develop platforms for high value open data platforms.
 Data61 uses this funding as part of its work on this commitment.

 Government: CSIRO’s Data61